waji785/py-spide/README.md

 ---------------------------------------------------------------
 log
 ---------------------------------------------------------------
-because of pycharm community doesn't support sql,I will use vscode to connect mysql 2021.1.27
+~because of pycharm community doesn't support sql,I will use vscode to connect mysql 2021.1.27~ I has solve this problem(2021.1.27)